System Design /

 To let teams build OVO Nabung transactions into OVO and Grab later, we needed a unified, principle-driven model.

-Before this, every team had a different interpretation:
+Before this, every team had a different interpretation about which transactions should appear in which app.

 If not aligned early, teams would redesign and rebuild multiple times.

-1. If a source-of-funds feels external to users, only show transactions relevant to that app.
+1. If a source-of-funds feels external to users, only show transactions that have been done in the app.

-2. If it feels internal, show the complete transaction set.
+2. If it feels internal, show all the transactions.

-3. Every transaction must appear on at least one app the user has access to.
+3. Every transaction must appear on at least one app the user has.

 This prevented long-term fragmentation and made v1 shippable.